 Tourists can enjoy walking atop the Volcanic Rocks from the eruption of Taal Volcano.
 The hardened black lava became a bed for the trees already but the lava is still scary to imagine after seeing it face to face.

 In San Nicolas, Batangas you could also try the Bird Sanctuary around the area to see the beautiful Philippine megapode and Little Egret.

 If you want to learn and immerse yourself in a bee farm, Milea Bee Farm is one of the best things to do in Batangas.
 The guides are really knowledgeable about everything about bees and surely you’ll learn a few things from them.
 You can also try their raw honey fresh from the bees.
 One of their tours, Beesita sa Bukid costs about 250 PHP per person for 1 hour and 30 mins.

 17. CALERUEGA CHURCH

 To go to Caleruega Church from Manila, ride a bus bound for Nasugbu then drop off at Hillcrest for 130 PHP per Person.
 After dropping off, ride a tricycle to Caleruega Church.
-Caleruega Church is good for relaxation and peace.
+Caleruega Church is good for relaxation and peace in your Batangas itinerary.
 It is also best for families trying to reconnect with each other and their faith.

 18. BASILICA OF SAINT MARTIN DE TOURS